-Vehicles go through the ice more often than you would think, though no one keeps an official tally.
-But in states where ice fishing is big, dozens of vehicles go through the ice in a normal winter.
+Cars fall through ice more often than you would think, though no one keeps an official tally.
+But in states where ice fishing is big, dozens of cars fall through ice in a normal winter.

-In some cases, dozens of vehicles sink all at once.
-At a recent ice fishing tournament at Lake Winnebago in Wisconsin 36 ice fishers came back to find their vehicles through the ice.
-While most trucks were only up to their wheels in water, 18 ended up fully submerged.
+In some cases, dozens of cars frozen in ice all at once.
+At an ice fishing tournament several years ago at Lake Winnebago in Wisconsin 36 ice fishers came back to find their vehicles through the ice.
+While most trucks were only up to their wheels in water, 18 trucks fall through ice.

 Meanwhile, at the bottom of the lake